 Enroll at Royal Public Schools

 Families can apply online to enroll at Royal Public Schools in San Antonio.
-Open enrollment for the 2021–22 school year began on November 5, 2020 and will continue through June 3, 2021.
-The lottery will be on June 4, 2021.
-Students who are selected will receive a notice inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.
+Open enrollment for the 2021–22 school year began on November 5, 2020 and continued through June 3, 2021.
+The lottery was on June 4, 2021.
+Students who were selected received a notice inviting them to register; the remaining students have been placed on waiting lists, and will be notified if a spot becomes available.

 During application season, there will be opportunities for families to learn more about Royal Public Schools, including virtual information sessions.
 School tours will begin in early 2021, once the campus location is finalized.
-Families can get more information, or ask for help with their enrollment applications, by emailing email@example.com, calling 210-947-0655, or reaching out through the website.
-We recommend that you follow these Royal Public Schools social media accounts: Facebook, Instagram, and Twitter.
+Families can get more information, or ask for help with their enrollment applications, by emailing email@example.com, calling 210-947-0655, reaching out through the website, or visiting the district office located on Fair Avenue between South Hackberry and South Presa.
+We recommend that you follow these Royal Public Schools social media accounts: Facebook, Instagram, Twitter, and YouTube.

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Royal Public Schools.